sandienunez/sandienunez.github.io/_posts/2020-07-19-bookgenie_app_sinatra_portfolio_project.markdown

 ![1_slrwqTXKO6evtPn5YVWR2Q](https://user-images.githubusercontent.com/61069416/87892314-c6157480-ca0a-11ea-9d80-c521de7f372a.png)

-Here are the common error messages that I received throughout the project that had to do with missing a slight / or a ' ' or had to do with redirecting to correct routes.
+Here are the common error messages that I received throughout the project that had to do with missing a slight / or a ' ' or had to do with redirecting to incorrect routes.

 ![Screen Shot 2020-07-11 at 7 09 05 PM](https://user-images.githubusercontent.com/61069416/87890515-eb9f7f80-ca04-11ea-90a1-2e258d5bee44.png)